kylecorry31/Trail-Sense/guides/en-US/guide_tool_settings.txt

 ### Factor in temperature
 To get a more accurate pressure reading, you can factor in the temperature.
 This will make the reading more prone to noise from your phone's thermometer, but it will also give you a more accurate reading of the actual air pressure.

+### Barometer offset
+To calibrate the barometer, you can adjust the barometer offset.
+After tapping on the 'Barometer offset' setting, enter the current pressure as reported by a reliable source (must match your "sea level pressure" setting - most weather websites report sea level pressure).
+This will adjust the current pressure to match the reported pressure.
+Note, if you are using sea level pressure the calibration accuracy will vary with the GPS accuracy.

+You can click 'Reset calibration' to reset the calibration of the barometer.
+This will remove any offset that was previously set.

 ## Sensors > Thermometer
 Thermometer settings can be found in Trail Sense Settings > Sensors > Thermometer.